zextras/tech-doc/source/carbonio/troubleshooting/upgrade.rst

 * :ref:`Domain Initialisation <init-domain-issue>` fails with an error
 * The :ref:`advanced modules do not start <upgrade_pg-adv-mod>` due to miscommunication with the Database or Database Connector Roles
+* Foleds with ref:`Cyrillic characters <upgrade-cyrillic>` can not be subscribed using IMAP

 .. include:: /_includes/_upgrade/issues.rst